saimukzi/smz-mandelbrot/py_box_cal/README.md

 - **Parallel Execution**: Utilizes all CPU cores for maximum performance
 - **Adaptive Iteration**: Intelligently increases iteration counts only for un-escaped points
 - **Efficient Continuation**: Resumes from last z value instead of recalculating from z₀ = 0
-- **MPFR Base-32 Format**: Full support for arbitrary precision calculations
+- **MPFR Base-32 Format**: Full support for arbitrary precision calculations with decimal notation

 ## Usage